-EGU offers a mentoring programme at its annual General Assembly.
-The programme aims to support first-time conference attendees and help them build connections with other researchers within the Earth, planetary and space science communities.
-Past participants of the EGU mentoring scheme have reported that it’s a rewarding and fun experience for both mentees and mentors, so please consider signing up today!
+Each year during its annual General Assembly, EGU offers a mentoring programme that aims to support first-time conference attendees and help them build connections with other researchers within the Earth, planetary, and space science communities.
+Past mentors and mentees have consistently reported that it’s a rewarding and fun experience: https://blogs.egu.eu/geolog/2022/03/02/how-can-you-participate-in-the-egu22-mentoring-program/

 Mentors and mentees should be able to:

-- Contact your mentee/mentor at least one week before the General Assembly
+• Contact each other at least one week before EGU23 starts